 The College Alumni Interview

-“There are other ways to show interest, such as visiting the campus or attending a local information session,” notes Allen Lentino, senior associate director of admissions at Northwestern University.
+“There are other ways to show interest, such as visiting the campus or attending a local information session,” notes Allen Lentino, Senior Associate Director of Admissions and Financial Aid at Northwestern University.
 Still, even though Lentino downplays the necessity for a college alumni interview, he encourages students to have one if they can’t make it to the campus.

 Once again, opinions vary.
 Lentino cautions against being too rehearsed, because colleges want an authentic voice.
 “The interview should be conversational, not confrontational: a two-way conversation,” he says.
 Of course, how many nervous high school seniors are capable of this kind of casual conversation, especially with a representative of their dream school?
 If yours isn’t, roll up your sleeves and get to work.
 Dickinson’s Balmer recommends that since interviewers are assessing a student’s ability to speak intelligently about himself, parents should help their teenager avoid monosyllabic responses and encourage him to take the initiative to lead at least part of the discussion.
 Another tip: access the college alumni network websites for information intended for interviewers, including instructions and sample questions.